bcallender/uchicagoCrushes/README.md

 	Run python setup_db.py to create the appropriate indices and fetch the latest from uchicago crushes.
 Make sure your mongodb is installed and running on the default port!

-	Start the application by running python app.py!
+	Start the application by running foreman start (or python app.py if you dont have foreman)!

 ##Endpoint is localhost:5000/api/v1/posts
 	1. pagination: localhost:5000/api/v1/posts?page=1